Brisbane | Mackay | Toowoomba | Rockhampton | NEW weekend courses Brisbane | afterpay available

 Establish Designated Parking

-Vehicles will always cause accidents if on-site parking isn’t organized.
-That is especially true if you have many vehicles coming in and out of the organization’s parking lot.
+Vehicles will always cause accidents if on-site parking isn’t organised.
+That is especially true if you have many vehicles coming in and out of the organisation’s parking lot.

 You should, therefore, have designated parking bays for the company and private vehicles.
-On top of that, organizations should restrict loading yards and other related areas.
+On top of that, organisations should restrict loading yards and other related areas.

 Put in Measures to Reduce Vehicle Reversing